-Not a real turtle. but once when ponder “what animal would you be if you were an animal” in college I decided my friend be would a turtle.
-Turtles make great friends.
-They’re cautious and cheeky and sage and can bite off your finger or munch passively on a leaf.
+Not a real turtle.
+But once, when pondering “what animal would you be if you were an animal” in college, I decided my friend K be would a turtle.
+Turtles do make great friends: they’re cautious and cheeky and sage and can bite off your finger or munch passively on a leaf.
 Turtles hang around.
-In cartoons they are depicted as grumpy or really chill or plucky and cute.
-They carry their home with them.
+In cartoons they are depicted as grumpy or really chill or plucky and cute, all of which aptly describe K. They carry their home with them.
 Turtles are awesome.

 This particular turtle has a favorite cocktail: Makers and ginger.
 So when my turtle was turning 28, I brought some Makers and ginger cupcakes to the park to celebrate, decorated with, well, turtles.
 But delicious turtles.
 Turtle, turtle, turtle.

 For the cupcakes (makes 1 dozen) If you prefer to use cake mix, make sure you purchase a dark chocolate variety, make according to recipe with addition of ground ginger.
 Substitute 2 oz water with bourbon if you like them extra boozy.

 - 3/4 cups unsweetened dutch process cocoa powder (I prefer King Arthur’s Double Dutch Dark Cocoa, your chocolate cake comes out close to black in color and tastes fudgy rich.
 This is not some weak Hershey’s mess.
 This is real cocoa for the chocolate lover.)